wowsiddanth/tp/docs/DeveloperGuide.md

 <br>_Sequence diagram for enrolling a student into an event_

 * Note that LogicManager is called using execute("enroll id/e0322322 ev/Sports Camp").
 This information was truncated to reduce clutter in the diagram.<br>
-* For details of how the EnrollCommand internally enrolls a student into an event internally, please check out the activity diagram shown below.
+* For details of how the EnrollCommand internally enrolls a student into an event internally, please check out the corresponding activity diagram below.

 The following sequence diagram shows how a enroll operation gets its arguments from the prefixes: